-\paragraph{How to Induce Equivariance?} Motivated by the implementations of equivariant mapping in prior studies~\cite{groupified-vae,sequential1} for disentanglement learning, we implement an equivariant encoder and decoder that satisfies $q_\phi(\psi_i \ast x) = g_i \circ q_\phi(x)$ and $p_\theta(g_i \circ z) = \psi_i \ast p_\theta (z)$ respectively, where $q_\phi$ is an encoder, and $p_\theta$ is the decoder.
-In the notation, $\psi_i $ and $g_i$ are group elements of the group $(\Psi, \ast)$ and $(\mathcal{G}, \circ)$ respectively, and both groups are isomorphic.
+In the notation, $\psi_c $ and $g_i$ are group elements of the group $(\Psi, \ast)$ and $(\mathcal{G}, \circ)$ respectively, and both groups are isomorphic.
 Each group acts on the input and latent vector space with group action $\ast$, and $\circ$, respectively.
-We specify the form of symmetry $g_i$ and $\circ$ as an invertible matrix, and group action as matrix multiplication on the latent vector space.
-Then, the encoder equivariant function can be rewritten by multiplying the inversion of $g_i$ on both sides and $z$ can be replaced with the $q_\phi(x)$ in the decoder equivariant function as
+We specify the form of symmetry $g_c$ and $\circ$ as an invertible matrix, and group action as matrix multiplication on the latent vector space.
+Then, we optimize the encoder and decoder equivariant function as:

-where $x_j = \psi_{i \rightarrow j} \ast x_i$.
-For the equivariant encoder and decoder, we differently propose the single forward process by the encoder and decoder objective functions compared to previous work~\cite{groupified-vae}. \paragraph{Equivariance Loss for Encoder and Decoder} In order for the equivariant function between the input and latent vector space, the mapping function $q_\phi(\cdot)$ must satisfy Equation~\ref{equation: equivariant mapping 1}.
-Therefore, we directly induce an equivariant encoder between input and latent space with MSE loss ($\mathcal{L}_{ee}$).
-Additionally, we induce the equivariant decoder ($\mathcal{L}_{de}$) with MSE loss following Equation~\ref{equation: equivariant mapping 2}:
+For the equivariant encoder and decoder, we differently propose the single forward process by the encoder and decoder objective functions compared to previous work~\citep{groupified-vae}.